Anara5/traveleraws/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
-I upload the build folder's statick files in AWS's to s3 bucket.
+I upload the build folder's static files in AWS to s3 bucket.

 ### Code Splitting